 |6.
 Adaptability and Resilience||Be open to the changing environment of the workplace and regulatory framework.|

-The entry requirement for the apprenticeship will typically be minimum five GCSEs at Grade C or higher including Maths and English or a Level 3 apprenticeship in a construction or property related discipline, but the final decision is that of each employer.
+The entry requirement for the apprenticeship will typically be a minimum of three A-Levels at Grade C or higher or a Level 3 apprenticeship in a construction or property related discipline, but the final decision is that of each employer.

 Apprentices without level 2 English and maths will be required to achieve this prior to taking the end-point assessment.
 For those with an education, health and care plan or a legacy statement the apprenticeships English and Maths minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language.